isocroft/beamzer-client/README.md

 ## Support

 Available on all major browsers including IE7 - If you discover any bugs, please log an issue for it and i'll surely get look into it.
 If you wish to provide fallback support for web workers in Old IE (IE 7 / 8 / 9).
-Then you can check out [https://github.com/calvinmetcalf/web-worker](this polyfill library)
+Then you can check out [this polyfill library](https://github.com/calvinmetcalf/web-worker)

 ## Credits